MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

 ## Access a OneDrive file through the Main menu

-You can access OneDrive files from the Main menu.
+You can access OneDrive for Business files from the Main menu.
 This makes it easy to find a file whether you're on a call or working with a guide.
 You can only open image files and .pdf files through the Main menu, however.

+> [!NOTE]
+> Dynamics 365 Guides does not support uploading content from shared SharePoint sites.

 1. Look at the palm of your hand to open the **Main** menu, and then select the **Files** button.